Ohio State Back Taxes Options or Resolutions

 First, do not be afraid to escalate contentious issues to a manager at the Attorney General’s office or the Department of Taxation.
 Often, a fresh set of eyes and the authority and experience of a supervisor can help resolve some issues.

 Second, if you believe that your case manager is not following Ohio law, or discriminating against you, file a request for an investigation.
 Do this in writing, with the Department of Taxation Problem Resolution Office.
 The Problem Resolution Office serves as a liaison between the Department of Taxation and taxpayers when the usual lines of communication break down or when a problem remains after attempts to solve it through designated channels have failed.
-Here, you can find more information about this office.

 The Attorney General’s office will release tax liens only after the taxes owed, including any penalties, interest or collection fees, have been paid in full or satisfied through an Offer in Compromise Agreement.
 The Attorney General’s office will forward to the taxpayer a certificate of release for the tax lien in question.
 The taxpayer must file this certificate of release with the court where the tax lien is filed to release it officially.
 Taxpayers often overlook or misunderstand this.